Blendify/blender-manual/trunk/blender_docs/manual/animation/drivers/workflow_examples.rst

 #.
 Open the *Graph Editor*, set the Mode to *Drivers*.
 #. *Show Only Selected* is useful disabled for drivers, marked green in the picture.
 #.
 In the channels region, select the *Y Euler Rotation* property.
 #.
-Press :kbd:`N` to open the properties region, scroll down to Drivers panel.
+Press :kbd:`N` to open the Sidebar region, scroll down to Drivers panel.
 #.
 Change the *Type* to *Averaged Value*, this will return the averaged value of the driver variables.
 #.
 Modify the driver variable settings: